 How do we optimize asset maintenance to prevent failure of assets?
 This is a question that looms large on Asset-intensive and Field-force driven Enterprises.
 Utilities being no exception, as they face tremendous pressure due to aging assets & workforce, intelligent devices and humungous amounts of data.
 Therefore, utilities continuously seek for efficient and effective ways to monitor and maintain their critical assets.
 Survey indicates that 58% of utilities want a mechanism for asset maintenance in all phases, starting from installation to decommissioning of the asset.

 Making a prediction of asset failure beforehand turns out to be one of the most efficient ways to keep a watch on the health of critical assets.
 This can be achieved by performing predictive analytics on large amount of data being generated by the Utility assets.
-With machine learning algorithms and text mining techniques, Utilities can leverage present and historical data to create data analytics models.
-Thus, Predictive analytics solutions can enable utilities to take well-timed and fully-vetted decisions pertaining to asset health.
+Using the ML algorithms and text mining techniques, predictive analytics consulting team builds custom solutions that leverage present and historical data enabling the Utilities to take well-timed and fully-vetted decisions pertaining to asset health.

 Let’s take a walk through the key benefits that Predictive asset analytics had to offer: